emqx/MQTTX/docs/manual.md

 ### MQTT Broker preparation

-- If you don't need to deploy MQTT Broker locally, you can use the online public version of [EMQ X](https://github.com/emqx/emqx) for quick testing;
+- If you don't need to deploy MQTT Broker locally, you can use the online public version of [EMQX](https://github.com/emqx/emqx) for quick testing;

   ```shell
   Broker address: broker.emqx.io